 If you have received your letter already and are ready to renew your pass, please visit the My Bus Pass website to renew.
-You will not be able to use My Bus Pass to renew your pass unless it expired in March 2020, March 2021 or March 2022.
-You will need your current bus pass number (printed on the front of your pass) and up to date evidence that you are still eligible for a bus pass.
+You will not be able to use My Bus Pass to renew your pass unless it has an expiry date between March 2020 and March 2023.
+You will need your bus pass number (printed on the front of your pass) and up to date evidence that you are still eligible for a disabled person's bus pass.

-If you prefer to have a disabled person’s pass but we have issued you with an older person’s pass because you have reached pensionable age and did not send us sufficient evidence that you are still entitled to a disabled person’s pass, you will have to pay a £10 replacement fee to have your pass category changed.
+If you'd prefer to have a disabled person’s pass you will have to provide sufficient evidence that you are eligible for a disabled person's pass and pay a £10 replacement fee to have your pass category changed.

-The letter we send you contains details of the evidence we will automatically accept as proof that you are still eligible for a bus pass.
-View the list of acceptable evidence.
-If you send us different evidence from that listed, the delivery of your bus pass may be delayed or refused.
+Your renewal letter will include a list of the evidence we accept as proof that you are still eligible for a disabled person's bus pass.
+If you send us different evidence, your pass may be delayed or refused.

 Disabled plus companion pass renewal

-Companion passes are currently automatically renewed annually 2 weeks before they are due to expire.
-If you have not received your pass by a week before its expiry date, please call us on 03000 418383.
+Companion passes are automatically renewed at least 2 weeks before they are due to expire.
+If you have not received your pass 2 weeks before its expiry date, please call us on 03000 418383.